eerohele/blog.flowthing.me/posts/repl.markdown

 description: What sets Lisp REPLs apart from the interactive shells many other languages have?
 ---

+>One of the most appealing features of Lisp is that it is interactive, as contrasted with most other higher-level languages, which are noninteractive.
+>
+>—Douglas Hofstadter, "Lisp: Atoms and Lists" (1983)

 >It is common to conflate any interactive language prompt with a REPL, but I think it is an important aspect of Lisp REPLs that they are a composition of  read-eval-print.
 >
 >—Rich Hickey, "A History of Clojure" (2020)